 If you are planning to trim your baby’s lashes, please proceed with caution, caution, caution!

 According to the Consumer Health Digest which concludes that “eyelash trimming is merely a myth”, mostly because genetics play a large role.
-Even if both parents do not have long lashes, your child might still be endowed with them, because of your predecessors.
+It doesn’t matter if either of the parents did not have long eyelashes, the baby could still be well endowed with them.

 Your baby is what he wears apparently!
-Nat Ctf points out that monkeys are a big no-no when it comes to those cute motifs on baby’s clothes because baby will purportedly be imbued with monkeys’ negative traits.
+Nat Ctf points out that monkeys are a big no-no when it comes to those cute motifs on the baby’s clothes because he will purportedly be imbued with monkeys’ negative traits.

 That said, you probably heard that the zoo was a no-go, too, during pregnancy.
 Oh, and skip the crabs otherwise your baby will want to always be moving around and get out of control.

 About those monkeys?
 Quit monkeying around.
 Babies will be the naughty ones, you’ve had your chance.